-Investigates "thinking globally", a commonly used term in matters of global and local development, encompassing the contemporary knowledge base of informed citizens of the world.
+Investigates "thinking globally", a commonly used term in global and local development, encompassing the contemporary knowledge base of informed world citizens.
 Focuses on a thematically organized enquiry into socio-political, cultural, economic, and geographic world relationships.
-Engages students in a variety of topics such as gender and development, poverty alleviation, natural resource issues, food production, global supply chains, and international markets.
+Engages students in a variety of topics such as the nation-state system, the global economy, development and poverty alleviation, natural resource issues, gender and Indigenous perspectives, food production, climate change, conflict, the implications of AI and other technologies, as well as global trade and migration.

 course code